aomlomics/mitohelper/README.md

                                   sequences of all matching hits
                                   (default=FALSE)

+  --taxout / --no-tax             Generate taxonomy file output for all
+                                  matching hits (default=FALSE)

-  --help                          Show this message and exit.
+  --help                          Show this message and exit

 ```

 > Reference database files are available for download from http://doi.org/10.5281/zenodo.4257040